o3de/o3de.org/content/docs/contributing/to-docs/submit-a-pr.md

 To add reviewers to your PR, find the section named **Reviewers** in the column to the right of your PR.
 Choose the **gear button** to open the list of potential reviewers, and search for the names of reviewers you'd like to add.
 Click the reviewer's name to select them and add them to your PR's reviewer list.

-For more information on requesting reviewers, see [Requesting a pull request review](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/requesting-a-pull-request-review).
+For more information on requesting reviewers, refer to [Requesting a pull request review](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/requesting-a-pull-request-review).

 ### Respond to feedback